 Small cell facilities are designed to concentrate energy toward the horizon with little wasted energy toward the sky or ground.
 This means that maximum RF exposure only occurs when an individual is extremely close to the wireless antenna.
-As stated in Section 4.a, worst-case assumptions including the assumption the Verizon equipment will always operate at maximum power, that there will be large RF reflections from ground and nearby structures, and that there will be no signal attenuation from trees, buildings, or other objects were used to calculate the RF exposure levels predicted in the RF reports.
+The RF report prepared by Hammett & Edison estimated ground level RF emissions and second story RF emission to be 1.6% and 3.1% of the maximum exposure limits.
+These estimations account for the worst-case scenario and include the assumption that the Verizon equipment will always operate at maximum power, that there will be large RF reflections from ground and nearby structures, and that there will be no signal attenuation from trees, buildings, or other objects.
 These assumptions generally result in overstated RF exposure levels that are 2-10 times greater than what is experienced in the field.
-Though the County's Wireless Telecommunication Ordinance does not identify RF emissions limits, it does require wireless facilities to maintain compliance with FCC regulations and licensing/ registration rules.
+Though the County's Wireless Telecommunication Ordinance does not identify RF emissions limits, it does require wireless facilities to maintain compliance with FCC regulations and licensing/registration rules.
 Section 704 of the Federal Telecommunications Act of 1996 contains provisions for the restriction of such emission limits and states...no State or local government or instrumentality thereof may regulate the placement, construction, and modification of personal wireless service facilities on the basis of the environmental effects of radio frequency emissions to the extent that such facilities comply with the [Federal Communications] Commission's regulations concerning such emissions.
 Though some area directly in front of the antenna (45-50 feet above grade) may exceed MPE limits, wireless facilities are only considered out of compliance with FCC regulations if there are no RF hazard mitigation measures in place (i.e., signage, which this facility will have).
 Given this language, the proposed project complies with all FCC health and safety regulations.